alirezahdd/UU/README.md

 ```bash
 sudo debootstrap --arch amd64 --include=ssh,vim bionic mnt
 ```
-Now we should add a user (we need this to logging in via ssh to the virtual machine) to the system.
+Now we should add a user (we need this to logging in via ssh to the virtual machine) to the created partition.
+For that, we first need to change Root to the mnt directory (using `chroot` command).
+After adding a user, We exit chroot by `exit` command.
 ```bash
 sudo chroot mnt
 passwd